hesam-fattahi/where-in-the-world/README.md

 ## Project Status

-This project is currently **in development**.
+This project is currently in development.
+The **React version** of the project is currently in progress.
 Future updates may include additional features and improvements.

 ## Contributions